lyorig/halcyon/README.md

 - `HAL_DEBUG_ENABLED`: Enables all of the aforementioned macros.
 - `HAL_DEBUG_ADVANCED`: Enables time logging, and outputs to an additional file.
 This adds static variables to your program.

+> [!IMPORTANT]
+> On Windows, GUI applications don't get visible console output by default.
+As such, if debugging is not completely disabled, `HAL_DEBUG_ADVANCED` gets automatically defined there, so that you have _some_ kind of visible debug output, no matter what platform you're on.
+I'll try to make this more bearable soon.

 # Wishlist
 Some things I'd like to eventually implement.
+- Re-enabling console output on Windows.
 - Audio subsystem
 - GPU subsystem
 - Overload accessing/outputting for lvalues and rvalues